StepManiaX: Reception

-Gemu Baka praised the machine during his time at BASHCon as the best alternative to Dance Dance Revolution that still remains exclusive to Round 1 and Dave & Buster's.
+Gemu Baka praised the machine during his time at BASHCon 2020 as the best alternative to Dance Dance Revolution, as the latter game remains exclusive to Round 1 and Dave & Buster's in North America.
+As of 2024, Dave & Buster's existing Dance Dance Revolution games no longer receive the latest version, reducing the availability to just Round 1.

 Reception of StepManiaX hardware has been generally positive, citing durability, more easily adjustable sensitivity, easier maintenance, options for customization, and quality of customer support.
 For the dedicated game itself, the majority of the praise comes from the large song library and its focus on otherwise neglected dance music genres, and lack of subscription fees or unlocks.
 Internet connections are only needed for content updates and automatic upload of user scores and preferences, and so completely offline StepManiaX setups are more complete in function than their competitors.

-StepManiaX has been criticized for limited supply availability and having no support for cheaper, non-standard home offerings.
+StepManiaX has been criticized for limited supply availability and having no support for cheaper, non-standard home offerings, such as video game console and personal computer versions.
 While stages are available on their own to private customers, restocking happens infrequently and sales periods typically only last for a few minutes.
 The high demand for these items increased during the COVID-19 pandemic, as many arcades remained closed or had limited reopenings.

-StepManiaX's position within current family entertainment center industry trends has led to operators setting generally higher prices per credit compared to the games it is meant to replace from years prior.
-These pricing changes have led to criticism from dedicated players, as this new pricing is more catered to infrequent casual experiences and is less conductive to dedicated practice and repeat play.
+StepManiaX's relative newness, position within current family entertainment center industry trends, and its advertised return on investment has led to some operators setting generally higher prices per credit compared to the games it is meant to replace from years prior.
+These pricing changes have led to criticism from dedicated players, as this new pricing is more catered to infrequent casual experiences and is less conducive to dedicated practice and repeat play.